 You will be given written feedback on your assessments, and you will have the opportunity to discuss this with your tutor in more detail.

-Lectures on Language and Society, History and Change, and Understanding Language provide the core to your first year.
+Lectures and seminars on Language and Society, History and Change, and Understanding Language provide the core to your first year.
 You examine key issues in sociolinguistics and look at multilingual societies from a variationist perspective.
-You also gain insights into language use and development across time, as well as learning what language is and how it works, gaining an understanding of phonetics and phonology, grammar, semantics and pragmatics.
+You also gain insights into language use and development across time, as well as learning what language is and how it works on all its levels: phonetics and phonology, grammar, semantics and pragmatics.
 You will analyse the social, geographical and historical variations of language.
-You learn about the International Phonetic Alphabet, the structure of words, the different classes or groups to which words belong and how they combine in more complex syntactic structures.
+You learn about the International Phonetic Alphabet, the structure of words, the different classes or groups to which words belong and how they combine into more complex syntactic structures.

 Single Honours students also study the language of literature, which introduces the basic principles of stylistics.
 You also study language endangerment, policy and planning, and have dialectology sessions.
-You study old, middle and early modern English to gain a deeper understanding of how language and literature interact within the historical and cultural context of the times.
-Finally, writing workshops expose you to different types of writing.
+You study Old, Middle and Early Modern English to gain a deeper understanding of how language and literature interact within the historical and cultural context of the times.
+Finally, writing workshops and research seminars provide you with the tools and skills to produce well-written and well-researched academic work.

 Your second year introduces you to the theories and methods of linguistic analysis.
 You explore the ways in which discourses operate as practices, and look at cognitive processes, with a particular focus on child language acquisition.
 You develop your knowledge of how language is used for professional purposes, giving you a sound basis for possible careers in speech therapy, forensic linguistics and teaching English as a Foreign Language.